 Planting Tips:If drainage is an issue, build high

 Sidedress nitrogen on the rows after one month.
 Sidedress again in late winter and mid-spring.
 Because soil sulfur plays a role in allium pungency, you may wish to use acidifying ammonium sulfate for the latter nitrogen dressings if your soil pH is upper 6 or higher.

 If you see seed stalks forming, pinch them off.
 Some gardeners experience a late season "sprouting" of the stem where several little stems emerge from the center.
 This results in thin heads that are split apart and of poor quality.
 Researchers believe that it could be caused by stress from unusual weather patterns, late nitrogen application or a plant virus.

 As the garlic grows, watch for the tiny insect called thrips.
 It is first noticed as a graying of the spring foliage.
 Spray malathion, insecticidal soap or neem oil as needed for thrips control on this long-season crop.

 Mulching the row middles will not only provide better soil moisture and pest control but also keep soil cooler around the developing heads.

-Harvest in mid-May through June when one-third of the plants start to yellow.
-Leaving them in the ground too long will cause heads to split open in the bed.
-Knock the tops over a week before harvest to help the heads mature, just as you would do with bulbing onions.
+Harvest mid-May through June when one-third of the plants start to yellow.
+Leaving them in the ground too long will cause heads to split open in the soil.
 Solid-head plants will not clove when cured but may be used in cooking and roasting as you would garlic cloves.
 Loosen the heads with a garden fork and pull up the plants.
 Lay them in the shade to set skin or cover the heads with foliage to avoid sunburn.
 Trim roots and braid or trim the necks to 1 inch.
 Store trimmed garlic in sacks like dried onion bulbs.
-You may save some seed stock to replant in the fall if no virus was visible.
+You may save some seed stock to replant in the fall if no virus was visible.Enjoy your harvest!